 The purpose of the Learning Resource Center (LRC) at Spartan College is to maintain and develop information, resources and services that support the educational goals of students, faculty, and the staff of Spartan College.
 Online information to include internet access, e-Library, CD-ROMs, up-to-date periodicals, and printed reference resources are available for student use.
 The staff will assist students in using these or any other resources.
 Students are encouraged to familiarize themselves with the LRC early in the first term.
-Online information to include internet access, e-Library, and printed reference resources are available for student use.
+Online information to include internet access, e-Library, and printed reference resources are available for students in using these or any other resources.
 The staff will assist students in using these or any other resources.